handsontable/handsontable/docs/content/guides/accessibility/accessibility.md

 - **Canada:**
   - [Standard on Web Accessibility](https://www.tbs-sct.canada.ca/pol/doc-eng.aspx?id=23601)

-### Accessibility Statement and Voluntary Product Accessibility Template (VPAT)
+### VPAT and Accessibility Statement
-Companies integrating Handsontable into their applications aim for optimal user accessibility.
-If their apps adhere to standards like [WCAG 2.1](https://www.w3.org/WAI/standards-guidelines/wcag/) AA, they expect Handsontable not to compromise that.
-By offering an **Accessibility Statement** and **VPAT**, Handsontable assures its commitment to universal usability.

 Accessibility Statement and VPAT (Voluntary Product Accessibility Template) for Handsontable outline how the product meets accessibility standards.

 <!-- Chris to send the documents VPAT and Accessibility statement -->

 ### Accessibility testing

-Before releasing a new version of Handsontable, we test it for accessibility, using different approaches:
+We for people with different disabilities Before releasing a new version of Handsontable, we test it for accessibility, using different approaches:

 - We cover the most common use cases with automated unit and end-to-end tests.
 - We manually test all of Handsontable's features with the most popular screen readers.